Keith Buchanan: Member of the Northern Ireland Assembly

+At the 2019 general election, Buchanan again finished second to Molloy, though his share of the vote dropped by 2.4%.

-In November 2021, he was called "disgraceful" by a fellow MLA for attempting to link the Gaelic Athletic Association to dissident Irish republicans.
+In November 2021, Buchanan was called "disgraceful" by a fellow MLA for attempting to link the Gaelic Athletic Association to dissident Irish republicans.
 SDLP MLA Justin McNulty accused Buchanan of "stirring up the pot of sectarian tensions".

+At the 2022 Assembly election, he was the fourth candidate returned in Mid Ulster, and received 16.5% of first-preferences.

+Buchanan’s share of the vote declined further to 20.2% at the 2024 general election, though still finished as the runner-up in the constituency.

+Personal life

 He has been married to Sandra Buchanan since 1998 and they have one daughter, Loren (born 2003).
 He is also an active member of the Church of Ireland.